Semyon Vorontsov

-Life and career
+Early life

 Vorontsov's parents were Roman Larionovich Vorontsov (1717–1783) and Marfa Ivanovna Surmina (1718–1745).
+Among his siblings were Imperial Chancellor Alexander Vorontsov, Elizaveta Vorontsova and Yekaterina Vorontsova-Dashkova, the closest female friend of Catherine the Great.

+Career

-He distinguished himself during the first Russo-Turkish War at Larga and Kagula in 1770.
+He distinguished himself during the Sixth Russo-Turkish War (1768–1774) at the battles of Larga and Kagula in 1770.
 In 1783, he was appointed Russian minister at Vienna, but in 1785 was transferred to London.
 Vorontsov soon attained great influence and authority in Great Britain.

 Quickly acquainting himself with the characteristics of English institutions, with their ways and methods, he was able to render important services to his country.
-Thus, during the second Russo-Turkish War, 1787-1792 he contributed to bring about the disarmament of the auxiliary British fleet, which had been fitted out to assist the Turks; and in 1793 obtained a renewal of the commercial treaty between Great Britain and Russia.
-Over the next three years, he irritated Empress Catherine II with his vehement advocacy of the exiled Bourbons, sharp criticism of the Armed Neutrality of the North, which he considered disadvantageous to Russia, and denunciation of the partitions of Poland as contrary to the first principles of equity and a shock to the conscience of Western Europe.
+Thus, during the Seventh Russo-Turkish War from 1787 to 1792, he contributed to bringing about the disarmament of the auxiliary British fleet, which had been fitted out to assist the Turks; and in 1793 he obtained a renewal of the commercial treaty between Great Britain and Russia.
+Over the next three years, he irritated Empress Catherine II with his vehement advocacy for the exiled Bourbons, sharp criticism of the Armed Neutrality League of the North, which he considered disadvantageous to Russia, and his denunciation of the partitions of Poland as contrary to the first principles of equity and a shock to the conscience of Western Europe.

+Ambassador to the United Kingdom

 On the accession of Paul I in 1796, Vorontsov was raised to the rank of ambassador extraordinary and minister plenipotentiary and was awarded immense estates in Finland.
 Neither Vorontsov's detention of the Russian squadron under Makarov in British ports nor his refusal, after the death of Alexander Bezborodko, to accept the dignity of imperial chancellor could alienate the favor of Paul.
-On December 28, 1796, Vorontsov had a private audience of George III to notify him of the death of Catherine the Great and Paul's accession.
+On 28 December 1796, Vorontsov had a private audience of George III to notify him of the death of Catherine the Great and Paul's accession.
 It was only when the emperor himself began to draw nearer to France that he began to consider Vorontsov as incompetent to serve Russia in England, and in February 1800 all the count's estates were confiscated.
-Alexander I on his accession in 1801 at once reinstated him, but ill health and family affairs induced him to resign his post in 1806.
-From that time till his death in 1832, he continued to live in London.
+Alexander I on his accession in 1801 at once reinstated him, but ill health and family affairs led him to resign his post in 1806.

+Later life

+From his resignation as Ambassador in 1806 until his death in 1832, he continued to live in London.
 Greville noted in his diary on 3 December 1829, ”Old Woronzow was Ambassador here many years, has lived here ever since, and never learnt a word of English.”

 Besides his valuable Note on the Russian War and numerous letters, Vorontsov was the author of an autobiography and Notes on the Internal Government of Russia.

-Vorontsov married Ekaterina Alekseevna Seniavina.
-His son Michael continued his father's Anglophile ways and was an eminent commander in the war against Napoleon and in the Russian subjugation of the Caucasus.
-His daughter Catherine married George Herbert, 11th Earl of Pembroke, 8th Earl of Montgomery.
-He was buried in the Pembroke family vault in Marylebone, London, and the street where he resided in St. John's Wood, London, is now called Woronzow Road.
+Personal life

+Vorontsov married Ekaterina Alekseevna Seniavina (1761–1784), a daughter of Alexei Senyavin and Anna von Bradké.
+Before her death in 1784, they were the parents of: